Table of Contents

 Chamomile extract's high content of α-bisabolol and apigenin will reduce inflammation, cleanse the wound, bring much needed moisture to the damaged tissues, and soothe any discomfort.
 This combination of effects will increase the rate of cell regeneration and accelerate the healing process.

 Premature skin aging can be caused by various different sources.
 Among these causes is ionizing radiation, excessive physical or psychological stress, overconsumption of alcohol, poor nutrition, and UV radiation.
-These various sources of free radicals accelerate the aging process of the cells that compose our skin. α-bisabolol has been shown to shown to inhibit the production of new free radicals when present in concentrations of 7.7-31microg/mL.
+These various sources of free radicals accelerate the aging process of the cells that compose our skin. α-bisabolol has been shown to inhibit the production of new free radicals when present in concentrations of 7.7-31microg/mL.
 Due to α-bisabolol’s high concentration in Chamomile extract, it may serve as a deterrent in the production of new free radicals that could cause premature signs of aging.

 Chamomile fades dark spots and hyperpigmentation